 - Spices: I love using a mix of smoked paprika, cinnamon, and ground ginger for a bold, earthy flavor profile.

 - Maple Syrup: A mix of maple syrup and fresh orange juice create the glaze for the walnuts.
 I do not suggest using honey in place of maple syrup, which is too thick, and runs the risk of burning.

-- Orange Juice: You need 2 Tbsp of fresh OJ from either 1 small orange or 1/2 large.
+- Orange Juice: You need 2 tablespoon of fresh OJ from either 1 small orange or ½ large.

 - Sage: Sage has a pronounced herbal flavor that is earthy, slightly peppery taste.
 It's a lovely compliment to the sweetness of the squash.
 Alternatively, you can use fresh chopped rosemary.

 Step 1: Roast the Butternut Squash